 Accordingly, the reporting and withholding rules on plan and IRA distributions apply separately depending on whether the distributions are made from the deemed IRA or the qualified employer plan.
 For example, the reporting rules for required minimum distributions (RMDs) apply separately for the two portions of the plan.
-A total distribution of amounts held in the qualified employer plan portion and the deemed IRA portion is reported on two separate Forms 1099-R - one for the rest of the distribution.
-Also, the 20% withholding rules of section 3405(c) do not apply to a distribution from the qualified employer plan portion, and section 72(t) applies separately to the two portions.
+A total distribution of amounts held in the qualified employer plan portion and the deemed IRA portion is reported on two separate Forms 1099-R - one for the distribution from the deemed IRA portion and one for the rest of the distribution.
+Also, the 20% withholding rules of section 3405(c) do not apply to a distribution from the deemed IRA portion but would apply to a distribution from the qualified employer plan portion, and section 72(t) applies separately to the two portions.

 IRAs other than Roth IRAs.
-Distributions from any IRA, except a Roth IRA, must be reported in box 1.
-You may check the "Taxable amount not determined" box in box 2b.
-But see Traditional IRA or SEP IRA on page 8 for how to report the withdrawal of IRA contributions under section 408(d)(4).
-Also see Transfers on page 4 for information on trustee-to-trustee transfers, including recharacterizations.
-The direct rollover provisions on page 3 do not apply to distributions from any IRA.
+Unless otherwise instructed, distributions from any IRA, except a Roth IRA, must be reported in boxes 1 and 2a.
+Check the "Taxable amount not determined" box in box 2b.
+But see:

+- Traditional, SEP, or SIMPLE IRA on page 9 for how to report the withdrawal of IRA contributions under section 408(d)(4), - Transfers on page 5 for information on trustee-to-trustee transfers, including recharacterizations, - Reporting a corrective distribution from an IRA under section 408(d)(5) on page 9, - Reporting IRA revocations or account closures due to Customer Identification Program failures on page 3, and - Reporting a transfer from a SIMPLE IRA to a non-SIMPLE IRA within the first 2 years of plan participation on page 5.

+The direct rollover provisions beginning on page 3 do not apply to distributions from any IRA.
 However, taxable distributions from traditional IRAs and SEP IRAs may be rolled over into an eligible retirement plan.
 See section 408(d)(3).
 SIMPLE IRAs may also be rolled over into an eligible retirement plan, but only after the 2-year period described in section 72(t)(6).